 Stress is one of the major reasons behind a number of mental and physical health issues.
-You should include yoga for stress relief into the daily schedule to get rid of the problem.
-It helps you remain calm in tense situations and live a more peaceful and fulfilling life.
+Thus. you should include yoga for stress relief into the daily schedule to get rid of the problem.
+Moreover, it helps you remain calm in tense situations and live a more peaceful and fulfilling life.

 Ans) To quickly beat stress, you can listen to music, talk a walk, do any sort of exercise (possibly bodyweight exercises), breathe deeply into your lungs, or go to sleep.
 These are some quick measures you can take to shake off the stress.